psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 'How merrily ſoever others fare?
 'Tho? all the Day I give and take Delight,
 'Doubt not, ſufficient will be left at Night,
-' 'Tis but a juſt and rational Deſire,
+''Tis but a juſt and rational Deſire,
 'To light a Taper at a Neighbour's Fire.

 'There's Danger too, you think, in rich Array,